TheHumblePotato/Partial-Insanity/need2code.md

 2. in image rooms, the image doesnt take the full page
 3. in image rooms, puzzles can clip out of view
 4. mind map doesnt draw some arrows
+5. solving locks linked to a meta doesnt make the meta solved

 ## Visual
 1. scroll bars around pdf